lucmans/digistring/readme.md

 Digistring can be started by running the binary.
 If the current directory is not the root of the project, set the resource directory using the `-rsc` flag.

+Digistring comes with tab completion, which can be used in the current session using:
+`source completions.sh`

 Sending `SIGINT` or `SIGTERM` once will queue shut-down and gracefully exit as soon as possible.
 Sending `SIGINT` or `SIGTERM` twice will immediately stop Digistring.